divyanshu2209/random-password-generator/README.md

 # random-password-generator
-I gave made random password generator using html, css, javascript.
+I have made a random password generator using html, css, javascript.
 It can generate random password of specified length.